markwatkinson/luminous/README.markdown

 Luminous is an accurate and style-able syntax highlighter for PHP which supports a bunch of common languages and output to HTML and LaTeX.

-__Please don't clone the repo unless you have a good reason to.__
+If you simply want to use Luminous as a library, __please don't clone this repository__.
+Or if you do, make sure you delete luminous/tests afterwards.
-Instead, get a packaged version from the site linked below - this will ensure you don't get masses of testing code and won't risk publicly exposing resource heavy testing scripts and stuff.
+Do not expose luminous/tests on a public machine.
+It is recommened to get a packaged version from the links below.

 ##Links: